 - Click Co-edit with Client to set this "On".
-Providing the recipients have access to the shared folder they will have access to edit the document.
+The recipient will be able to access and edit the document with the link that is sent.
 Also, any of your practice's team members will have access to edit the document.

 - When Co-edit with Client is "Off", the document is shared as read only, but it is sent as an Office document (not as a PDF).

 - In the Drawer, select the template to use.
-The template must include the Attachment Link Merge Field (refer to Setting up an Email Template to Send via OneDrive in Including Merge Fields in Email Templates and Signatures (or for Legacy Templates refer to Legacy Creating Email Templates and including Merge Fields).
+The template must include the Attachment Link Merge Field (refer to Setting up an Email Template to Send via OneDrive in Including Merge Fields in Email Templates and Signatures.

 - You can change any filing details for the email that will be sent to the Client.